Pre-Castro Business in Cuba

 labor.

-By 1958 there were in
+By 1958 there were 160 sugar mills with the

-Stabilization Board kept active watch on the needs of the sugar industry and took measures of undeniable value.
+kept active watch on the needs of the sugar industry and took measures of undeniable value.

-Raw sugar as well as the refined product gave admirable results.
-And concerning sugar derivatives such as
+Raw sugar as well as the refined product gave

-molasses and alcohol the 1937 Law for the Coordination of Sugar was a step forward in social justice and
+Coordination of Sugar was a step forward in social justice and economic welfare.
+Besides the highest rate of

-economic welfare.
-Besides the highest rate of production the Cuban sugar industry had the most efficient
+production the Cuban sugar industry had the most efficient equipment and most modern machinery in the world and

-United States was the best buyer paying
+the most productive era in its history.
+The United States was the best buyer paying for Cuban sugar as no other

-for Cuban sugar as no other country ever did.
+country ever did.

 Prosperity brought about by sugar, benefitting

-fact that in 1958 more than 90% of the land growing cane was brought into cultivation under tractors and 80% of
+all Cuba may be judged from the fact that in 1958 more than 90% of the land growing cane was brought into

-the cane was transported by rail and truck.
-Salaries were high and the "sugar differential" favored the sugar
+cultivation under tractors and 80% of the cane was transported by rail and truck.
+Salaries were high and the

-worker as never before, and no sugar worker was interested in changing his type of work.
-Those who, deceived by
+"sugar differential" favored the sugar worker as never before, and no sugar worker was interested in changing

-an anti-patriotic and stupid propaganda, got on the communist band-wagon committed economic suicide and helped
+his type of work.
+Those who, deceived by an anti-patriotic and stupid propaganda, got on the communist

-drag their own country down along with them to want and destruction.
-One cannot recall a similar case of
+band-wagon committed economic suicide and helped drag their own country down along with them to want and

-University professors, owners of small businesses and other walks of Cuban life.
+professors, owners of small businesses and other walks of Cuban life.

 One of the most prosperous trades was the cattle

-industry; at the time the communists took over Havana the city was consuming a ratio of about 1,000 head of cattle a day, and the other
+industry; at the time the communists took over Havana the city was consuming a ratio of about 1,000 head of

-provinces had an average annual sacrifice of 600,000.
-Expert cattle raisers preferred Holsteins because they not only helped improve the
+cattle a day, and the other provinces had an average annual sacrifice of 600,000.
+Expert cattle raisers

-quality of the meat but gave a much higher percentage of milk.
-Cuba came to occupy fourth place in its per capita
+percentage of milk.
+Cuba came to occupy fourth place in its per capita of cattle bred, following, the Argentine

-Argentine and Paraguay.
+and Paraguay.

 The derivatives were also varied and rich :